AnthonyPAlicea/anthonyalicea/blog/smart-jerks-arent-worth-it.md

 If someone is obnoxiously aggressive, they are satisfying some sort of emotional need at the expense of others.
 Maybe it's rooted in ego.
 Maybe it's rooted in insecurity.

-The myth of the "difficult genius" is root partially in this false notion of logic over emotion.
+The myth of the "difficult genius" is rooted partially in this false notion of logic over emotion.
 The smart jerk is showing that they are unable to self-regulate their emotions.

 They aren't logical.
 They're emotionally immature.